mikechittenden1974/training-resources/README.md

 You should return to these resources regularly during your preparation, particularly before completing your:

-- Project
 - Scenario demonstration
-- Presentation
 - Professional discussion
-- Interview

 ## What the Resources Include

-The resources may include:
+The resources will eventually include:

 - Guidance on the EPA process
 - Information about each assessment method